JJMcM/bookish-chainsaw/docs/ONBOARDING.md

 ## Suggested Next Steps for Contributors

-1. **Automate data quality gates** – Extend the importer to reject exports with missing required sections (rather than just warning) and emit machine-readable audit logs for record keeping.
+1. **Dataset diff tooling** – Provide a command that compares the current dataset against a new export to highlight changes before acceptance.
 2. **Broaden analytics views** – Experiment with additional visualisations (e.g., stacked bar trends or resource allocation heatmaps) that respect the offline-first contract.
 3. **Introduce configurable layouts** – Allow operators to toggle panel ordering or hide